 #5 Use an Independent Pension Plan (IPP) to make up for insufficient RRSP room.

-This is an insurance-type product that is a potential way to make RRSP-like room over a shorter time frame.
+This is an insurance-type product.
+It is a potential way to make RRSP-like room over a shorter time frame.
 That can be done de novo, or by rolling over an existing RRSP into an IPP.
 The earliest you could open one is age forty and the earliest that you could punch out of work is age 55.
-It can allow pension-splitting at age 55 instead of age 65 with an RRSP.
-You need to pay a salary to access this tool and how much you are able to contribute initially and annually will depend on factors like your age and years of service.
+It can allow pension-splitting at age 55.
+That is earlier than the age 65 rules for an RRSP.
+You need to pay a salary to access this tool.
+Plus, how much you are able to contribute initially and annually will depend on factors like your age and years of service (receiving a salary).

 Generally, the benefit relative to RRSPs takes off around age 45 and for salaries >125K/yr.
-Not only does this approach shelter some passive income, but the cost is deductible against active business income – helping you limbo.
+Not only does this approach shelter some passive income, but the cost is deductible against active business income.
 It would be very individual specific and requires an actuary initially to set-up (~$5K) plus a re-value every 3 years.
 There may be other management fees and restrictions depending on how the money is invested.

 #6 Permanent (Whole or Universal) Life Insurance could be a way to hold a “fixed income-like” product within your corporation.